david-programs/thrive-ruby/README.md

 # thrive-ruby

 ### Installation
-This program only needs one gem called 'json'.
+This program uses 'json' and 'optparse' gems which should be present on most ruby distributions.
 You can ensure it's there by running the following command:

 ```
 bundle install